French Indochina in World War II: Japanese war crimes against the Vietnamese

 Truong Chinh wrote another article on 12 September 1945, No 16 in Liberation Banner (Cờ Giải Phóng) which was also reprinted on 16 August 1970 in Nhân Dân.
-He commemorated the August Revolution against the Japanese, after the Japanese surrendered on 15 August 1945 then the Viet Minh started attacking and slaughtering Japanese and disarming them in a nationwide rebellion on 19 August 1945.
+He commemorated the August Revolution against the Japanese; after the Japanese surrendered on 15 August 1945, the Viet Minh started attacking and slaughtering Japanese, disarming them in a nationwide rebellion on 19 August 1945.
 The Japanese had already disarmed the French and the Japanese themselves lost morale so the Viet Minh managed to seize control after attacking the Japanese.
 Viet Minh had begun fighting in 1944, when the French were attacked on Dinh Ca in October 1944 and in Cao Bang and Bac Can French were attacked by Viet Cong in November 1944 and the French and Japanese fought each other on 9 March 1945, so in Tonkin the Viet Cong began disarming French soldiers and attacking the Japanese.
 In Quang Ngai, Ba To, Yen Bai and Nghia Lo political prisoners escaped Japanese were attake din Son La by Meo (Hmong) tribesmen and in Hoa Binh and Lang Son by Muong tribesmen.
 Viet Minh took control of 6 provinces in Tonkin after 9 March 1945 within 2 weeks.
 The Viet Minh led a brutal campaign against the Japanese where many died from 9 March 1945 to 19 August 1945.
 Truong Chinh ended the article with a quote from Sun Yatsen, "The revolution is not yet won, All comrades must continue their al out efforts!"

 On 26 September 1945 Ho Chi Minh wrote a letter calling for struggle against the French mentioning they were returning after they sold out the Vietnamese to the Japanese twice in 4 years.

 An economic studies journal in North Vietnam, Nghiên Cứu Kinh Tế, on pages 60,-80 of issue No. 57 published an article accusing Japan of neocolonial economic policies trying to dominate Southeast Asia by exporting products and importing raw materials and that it was economically taking over Southeast Asia after the US after World War II, accusing Japan of doing it in Hong Kong, India, Pakistan, Indonesia, Malaysia, Singapore, Philippines, Thailand, South Vietnam, Taiwan and South Korea.
 The North Vietnamese warned Asians they had to "increase their vigilance over every activity of the Japanese financial magnates, increase their struggle against Japan's policies of economic aggression and promptly block its aggressive plots." in order to "clip the wings" of US imperialism.
 The article denounced the US Japanese alliance and Japanese neocolonialism and urged that anti-imperialists and socialists disrupt them in Japan.